 - Taking the fight to the ground whenever it is possible and shifting into the dominant top position.

-- Getting to the clinch to avoid harm or damages from strikes while fighting bigger opponents.
+- Getting to the clinch to avoid harm or damage from strikes while fighting bigger opponents.

-- Using submissions or striking when you are in the maximum controlling position.
+- Use submissions or strikes when you are in the maximum controlling position.

-- Ways to be free for your attacker’s dangerous move and legs to an initial controlling position.
+- Ways to be free from your attacker’s dangerous move and legs to an initial controlling position.